 This role is not budgeted for visa sponsorship at this time, all candidates must be authorized to work in the US at the time of submission of the application.

-This is a non-exempt staff position with a hiring range of $19.41 - $24.26.
+This is a staff non-exempt position with a hiring range of $19.41 to $24.26 (NE10).
 The offer rate will be based on a review of the candidate's credentials compared to the qualifications of the position, internal equity, and our overall compensation philosophy.